openflighthpc/concertim-ansible-playbook/ansible/README.md

 1. Log into your Ubuntu machine and gain root access.
 2. Gather GitHub and S3 credentials.
 3. Install ansible and dependencies
-4. Clone this git repository.
+4. Clone this git repository and checkout the correct tag.
 5. Configure the First Time Setup Wizard (FTSW) data.
 6. Optionally run the prep playbook to configure the network naming convention.